devrajsinh2012/Nexus-Library/README.md

 - holds
 - loan_requests

-The server initializes schema on startup if needed and also through npm run db:init.
+The server initializes schema on startup if needed and also through npm run db:init

 ## License